irenapopova/irenapopova.github.io/_pages/about.md

 WELCOME 💚 I am a Linguist & 💻 Full stack developer.
 A researcher .

-# A data-driven perersonall interest
+# A FullStack Developer & Linguist

 I earned my Master D. in Linguistics from the [South West University in Bulgaria](https) the markdown files!
 Finally, you can also write scripts that process the structured data on the site, such as